 Strangelove Festival, Quarterhouse, Folkstone, March 2019.

 Influences and Co-incidences: A Performative Presentation; Anglia Ruskin University,Cambridge, March 2018.

 Nam June Paik’s “Sloppy Machine”: The Development, Functions and Legacy of the Paik/Abe Video Synthesiser, Nam June Paik Center, Seoul, South Korea, Sept 2016.

 British Artists’ Video: The Early Years, ”L’Émergence de l’art vidéo en Europe: historiographie, théorie, sources et archives”, Bibliothèque Nationale, Paris, May 2016.

 In Conversation with Mark Amerika, Regent Street Cinema, London, May 2016.

 The Emergence of Artists’ Video in Europe & the USA and its’ Relationship to Broadcast TV, “Amateurs and/as Experts”, Maastricht University, Maastricht, Nov, 2014 and Japan Video Society of Video Art Research Association, Tokyo.
 Sept, 2015.

 One Artist’s Journey: From Videotape Screenings to Video Sculpture and Site-Specific Projections and Commissioned Installations.
-“White Cube/Dark Cube: Experimental film and the gallery”, Canterbury Christ Church University, February 2014, Royal West Academy, Bristol, May 2014, Temporary Arts Project, Southend, Essex, April 2015 and University of Malta.
+“White Cube/Dark Cube: Experimental film and the gallery”, Canterbury Christ Church University, February 2014, Royal West Academy, Bristol, May 2014, Temporary Arts Project, Southend, Essex, April 2015 and The University of Malta, May 2016.